-- (a) a protocol; - (b) an investigator's brochure; - (c) a brief curriculum vitae of every investigator; - (ca) a Certificate of Good Manufacturing Practice (GMP) in relation to every medical device from its country of origin; - (d) a Certificate of Good Manufacturing Practice (GMP) and a Certificate of Pharmaceutical Product (COPP) in relation to every investigational medicinal product from its country of origin; and - (e) the separate and different forms to be used for the purposes of patient and subject information, informed consent, recruitment of subjects, adverse event reports and adverse reaction reports. - (3) The sponsor shall provide- - (a) information as to the quantity of every investigational medicinal product or medical device to be used in the clinical trial; - (b) information relating to the measures to be taken for the health, welfare, safety and protection of subjects; - (c) information relating to financial aspects of the clinical trial, in particular- - sources of funding for the clinical trial and information on the financial or other interests of the sponsor relevant to the clinical trial; - (ii) the arrangements for the reimbursement of expenses incurred by the subjects; - (iii) any provision for compensation in the event of injury or death resulting from the clinical trial, including details of any insurance cover to be contracted for the protection of subjects; - (iv) details of any insurance or indemnity to cover the liability of the sponsor and investigator; - (v) summary details of any financial arrangements between- - (A) the sponsor and the investigator; and
+- (a) a protocol; - (b) an investigator's brochure; - (c) a brief curriculum vitae of every investigator; - a Certificate of Good Manufacturing Practice (GMP) and a Certificate of Pharmaceutical Product (COPP) in relation to every investigational medicinal product from its country of origin; and - (e) the separate and different forms to be used for the purposes of patient and subject information, informed consent, recruitment of subjects, adverse event reports and adverse reaction reports. - (3) The sponsor shall also provide- - (a) information as to the quantity of every investigational medicinal product to be used in the clinical trial; - (b) information relating to the measures to be taken for the health, welfare, safety and protection of subjects; - (c) information relating to financial aspects of the clinical trial, in particular- - sources of funding for the clinical trial and information on the financial or other interests of the sponsor relevant to the clinical trial; - (ii) the arrangements for the reimbursement of expenses incurred by the subjects; - (iii) any provision for compensation in the event of injury or death resulting from the clinical trial, including details of any insurance cover to be contracted for the protection of subjects; - (iv) details of any insurance or indemnity to cover the liability of the sponsor and investigator; - (v) summary details of any financial arrangements between - - (A) the sponsor and the investigator; and - (B) the sponsor and the owner or occupier of the site;

-- (B) the sponsor and the owner or occupier of the site; - (d) information relating to the anticipated benefits and risks of the clinical trial; - (e) information relating to the location, structure and amenities of any site where the clinical trial is to be conducted; and - (f) such other information as the Council may require.
+- (d) information relating to the anticipated benefits and risks of the clinical trial; - (e) information relating to the location, structure and amenities of any site where the clinical trial is to be conducted; and - (f) such other information as the Council may require.